-Computer Science affects each of us every day.
+Computer Science affects our lives every day.
 Computer scientists build innovative software that controls everything from complex air traffic control systems to the simplest apps on our smartphones.
-Computer scientists work closely with engineers in developing tools and software to build electronic circuits, computer games, complex robotics, and the latest advances in cybersecurity.
-Demand for highly trained Computer Science professionals is on the rise, and career opportunities span multiple industries.
+Computer scientists work closely with other engineering professionals in developing tools and software to build electronic circuits, computer games, complex robotics, and the newest advances in cyber security.
+Demand for highly-trained computer science professionals is on the rise and career opportunities span multiple industries.

 - ⇒ Science

 - 100% of USU's Computer Science students have job offers before graduation.

 - Computer Science is among the highest paid careers with an average starting salary of almost $59,000 (NACE, 2014).

 - Computer Science students compete annually in the National Robosub Competition.